-The College of Health Professions Academic Advising Office, located in Encino Hall on the San Marcos campus, in coordination with the RC Department will provide each student a copy of the final degree plan which will be maintained as a part of the student's own personal records.
-During the senior fall semester, the Advising Office will prepare a degree summary based on the degree plan to verify eligibility for degree.
+The College of Health Professions Academic Advising Office, located in Encino Hall on the San Marcos campus, in coordination with the RC Department will provide each student a copy of the final degree plan which will be maintained as part of the student's own personal records.
+During the 2nd Fall semester, the Advising office will prepare a degree summary based on the degree plan to verify eligibility for degree.